kdoore/1335GitBook/drawing-application-logic.md

 ![](/assets/Screenshot 2017-03-06 12.05.10.png)

-## Overall Project Logic - Phase 1
+## Overall Project Logic - Including Slider Logic

 ###Button[ ] and ButtonGroup
 - Create an array of 4 Buttons that function as a ButtonGroup to control which pattern is drawn.